Privacy

 Client information

 Client files are stored in Halaxy, a secure electronic system used for managing client information.
-These files contain personal details like the client's name, address, phone number/s, medical history, and other relevant information gathered during psychological services.
+These files contain personal details, including client name, address, phone number/s, medical history, and other relevant information gathered during psychological services.

 Halaxy